algosup/2024-2025-project-3-quickest-path-team-1/documents/TestPlan.md

 - **Data Integrity**:
   - Verify that the file forms a Directed Acyclic Graph (DAG) and is free of loops.
   - Ensure that the graph is fully connected, meaning it is possible to navigate between any two landmarks.
+  - A utility to verify the integrity of the provided CSV file.
 - **Versatility**:
   - Demonstrating the ability to handle multiple formats (XML and JSON).
-  - A utility to verify the integrity of the provided CSV file.
-- **Algorithm Performance**:
-  - Evaluate the Big O complexity and ensure it meets the project goals.

 ## B. Scope of Testing